Dan-74/Bitmex-Payroll/README.md

 For Payroll purpose:

     Run Payroll

     Input: Date of Payment, Amount to be paied (SATOSHI), The wallet address where you want recieve your funds

-for Exceed amount payment
+For Exceed amount payment

     Add # to Payroll

     Remove # from PayExcess

     Input:Amount you DON'T want withdrawal(SATOSHI), Amount you want withdrawal(SATOSHI), The wallet address where you want recieve your funds